cocoaheads/raleigh/Speakers.md

   2. Under File, choose New Screen Recording
   3. To the right of the record button choose the down facing arrow to select microphone.
 Choose 'Built-In Microphone'
   4. When you are ready to begin, tap the record button.
+  5. Choose the screen to record by selecting the screen to record.
-  5. Possibly the most important, END the recording before closing your laptop.
+  5. Possibly the most important, __END the recording before closing your laptop or changing display settings__.
 We've seen some occasions where sleeping the laptop before ending the video caused it to crash Quicktime.
-You can just save it to your desktop temporarily.
+You can just save it to your desktop temporarily in these situtions and it will be stiched together for the recording.

 ### Contacts